iamstarkov/ispeakweb/README.md

 — Probably, but communication is the most important and interesting part of @ispeakweb’s idea.
 Also replying is easier, then writing original tweets.
-You don’t need to feed the trolls.
+And you don’t need to feed the trolls.

 #### Are there any popular topics I can discuss with my followers?